Jamnagar: Architecture

-Pratap Vilas Palace

 Pratap Vilas Palace, built during the rule of His Royal Highness Ranjitsinhji, features European architectural style with Indian carvings.
 It is an imitation of the Victoria Memorial Building in Calcutta, but its domes are in the tradition of Indian architecture.
 Three of the domes are glass.
 The palace's columns feature carvings of creepers, flowers, leaves, birds, and animals.
-The 2001 earthquake caused a costly loss of some damage to its parapets and the separation of some upper walls at the roof level in some corners.
+The 2001 earthquake caused some damage to its parapets and the separation of some upper walls at the roof level in some corners.
+Willingdon Crescent (known Darbargarh Market now) was constructed by Ranjit Singh to replace a slum area.
+Inspired by Singh's European travels, it is an arcade of cusped arches, bigger on the ground floor and smaller on the upper storey.
+It has pilasters on the curving walls and balusters on the parapet.
+There is a statue of Jam Saheb in the center of the crescent.
+The 2001 Gujarat earthquake caused slight damage to this shopping area.

-Saifee Tower

-The architect Syedna Taher Saifuddin built Saifee Tower in 1922.
-It features a clock in the central, tallest section of the tower.

-Shantinath Mandir

-The Shantinath Mandir is southwest of Bedi Gate in Jamnagar.
-The temple has intricate carvings and walls adorned with murals depicting the lives of Jain saints.
-The floor is made of marble and decorated with distinctive Jain patterns in yellow, black, white, and red.
-Shantinatha, a 16th Tirthankara in Jainism, is the temple's namesake.

-Solarium

-Also known as the Ranjit Institute of Poly-Radio Therapy, the Solarium was designed by French architect Jean Saidman for Jam Shri Ranjitsinhji.
-This slowly revolving tower provided full daylong sunlight to treat skin diseases.
-With the destruction of two similar solaria in France during World War II, this is probably now the only one of its kind in the world, certainly in Asia.
-Because of advancements in medicine and treatment, it is now obsolete and not in working condition.